-Gmail Promotion Tool
+Gmail Promotion tool

-Building the Card with Braze
+Building the card with Braze

 Building the card in Braze is easy!

-<head> section/element of your email’s
+<head> element of your email’s HTML.

 The Promotions script will only appear if your email lands in the Gmail Promotions Tab.
 Currently, Gmail uses algorithms to determine where your email will land.
-However, if a user ever marks your email as a promotion, Gmail’s algorithm would be ignored and your email will automatically land in the Promotions Tab moving forward.
+However, if a user ever marks your email as a promotion, Gmail’s algorithm would be ignored, and your email will automatically land in the Promotions Tab moving forward.

-|Company Logo||Logos should be a square or circle shape and should be uploaded in
+|Company Logo||Logos should be a square or circle shape and uploaded in

-|Product Image (Single Image Preview)||This is a blank canvas for you to bring in product or lifestyle images.
-In Gmail’s preview, they show a sample image that is
+|Product Image (Single Image Preview)||This is a blank canvas for bringing in product or lifestyle images.
+In Gmail’s preview, they show a sample image that is “

-|Discount Offer (Green Deal Badge)||One or two words used to quickly highlight an offer or as a call to action, such as “Free Gift”, “2 for 1”, or “Limited Offer.”|
+|Discount Offer (Deal Badge)||One or two words used to quickly highlight an offer or as a call to action, such as “Free Gift”, “2 for 1”, or “Limited Offer.”|

-|Discount Code (Promo Code)||Use your regular promo code.
+|Discount Code (Promotion Code)||Use your regular promo code.
 Only use if there is a promo code.|

-|Expiration Date||The start date should be when your email sends or the promotion starts (if this date is in the future, your email will not populate in a bundle).
-The end date should only be used if you have an expiring offer and the date needs to be in the future.
-Old or past due expiration dates will cause our system to see the offer as stale and will not preview your email.|
+|Expiration Date||The start date should be when your email sends, or the promotion starts (if this date is in the future, your email will not populate in a bundle).
+The end date should only be used if you have an expiring offer, and the date needs to be in the future.
+Old or past-due expiration dates will cause our system to see the offer as stale and will not preview your email.|

 .jpeg are accepted.
 Some image formats, like

-.gif, will upload, but not act as expected.
+.gif, will upload but not act as expected.

-While you can use Liquid within this script, we strongly suggest that you test as much as possible to avoid error.
+While you can use Liquid within this script, we strongly suggest that you test as much as possible to avoid an error.

 Gmail has seen better results with strong imagery related to the email message.
 Gmail does not recommend using a text-only design, as this space was designed to bring that visual language, vital to email marketing, to the preview.
-Don’t use images with cut off text or repeat images in multiple campaigns.
+Don’t use images with cut-off text or repeat images in multiple campaigns.